690-corporal-john-toole-image1png

 Can you help to identify John?

 A mass grave was found in 2008 that the Germans had dug for 250 bodies they had recovered after the battle.
-166 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
-84 soldiers remain and some identifications are highly likely.
+As of 2024 180 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
+70 soldiers remain and some identifications are highly likely.
 We just need to find DNA donors.

 John did not have any family in Australia that we know of, but it is clear that he had strong ties to his family back in the Everton area of Liverpool in the UK.
 If you know anything of John’s contacts here in Australia or his relatives in England, we would like to hear from you.